 Check the temperature of the oven.
 In general, it only takes 150-160° C (300 – 320 F.) to cook perfectly with a soft texture.

 “I hope it will help.
 Nastar is a trial and error cookie, it depends on the combination of butter, margarine, and the thickness of the pineapple jam we make.
 My friends here sometimes have similar nastar baking issues too.” -Lin

 Thanks so much to Lin for advising us about making Nastar Cookies! -Mama Lisa

 This article was posted on Tuesday, December 26th, 2017 at 8:37 pm and is filed under Chinese New Year, Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, Eid'l Fitr, Holiday Recipes, Holidays, Holidays Around the World, Indonesia, Indonesian Cuisine, Lebaran, Mama Lisa, Nastar Cookies, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Recipe for Indonesian Nastar Cookies”

 Leave a Reply